 We bought a new car.
 FLASHING SIGN, STUPID MOVE!
 My wife was able to get a decent deal through GM's A-1 plan for family members of GM workers.
 We still paid over $19,000 for a 2001 Pontiac Grand Am.
 I proceeded to get into a one car accident with a post at a Popeye's restaurant … Continue reading Cars I have loved – Part 2

-I read a depressing stat today on CNN; The average cost of a wedding climbed to a record high of $35,329 last year.
-This is according to The Knot's 2016 Real Weddings study.
-That's up 8% from the 2015 average.
-Every 6 months or so, my wife and I high five each other and reaffirm … Continue reading Weddings are for Suckers
+I read a depressing stat today on CNN; The average cost of a wedding was $33,391 last year.
+This is according to The Knot's Real Weddings study.
+Every 6 months or so, my wife and I high five each other and reaffirm that NOT having a wedding was one of the best ideas we ever … Continue reading Weddings are for Suckers